 The sudden chill in the air, the crowded tea stalls and hot samosa plates indicate that winter is knocking on the doors.
 With winter comes the festivities!
 We take out our colorful shawls, dresses jackets and prep ourselves for the upcoming parties and get-togethers.
 What we forget is to do is take care of our skin.
 Our skin needs extra care during winter not only because of the dryness but also for a number of associated reasons we tend to overlook.

 Let’s have a look at those underlying reasons which may lead to skin problems:

 Winter is party season and we unknowingly end up having junk, greasy processed foods that our bodies can't tolerate too much of.
 Numerous studies have claimed that food on the higher side of the glycemic index (GI), greasy processed food cause hormonal fluctuations and inflammation encouraging acne.

 Liquor and Sugar intake

 In a party where it is hard to say ‘NO’ to a sparkling glass of Red wine or a piece of a tempting Tiramisu, watch out!
 A few pegs here and there might not affect you but over-indulgence can be dangerous, as it causes dehydration, leaving your skin dull, puffy and tired with lines of ageing.
-Similarly, over intake of sugar can lead to higher blood sugar level resulting in acne.
+Similarly, too much of sugar can lead to higher blood sugar level resulting in acne.

 The weather in winter is enjoyable but the moisture-less air takes away the moisture from your skin making it dry and itchy.
-Moreover, the pollution and dust particle worsen the situation by causing redness of skin.
+Moreover, the pollution and dust particles worsen the situation by causing redness of skin.